 How much is tuition?

-at DHI is $12,500 for the 17-week Audio Engineering course and $10,000 for the 12-week Music Business course.
+at DHI is $12,750 for the 17-week Audio Engineering course and $10,500 for the 12-week Music Business course.
+A dual Audio Engineering and Music Business program is also available for $19,250.
 Textbooks, syllabi and handbooks are included.

-We welcome any scholarships in which you may qualify.
-We have three payment options to choose from that pays off your tuition in 3, 12 or 24 months.
+We welcome any scholarships for which you may qualify.
+We have four payment options to choose from that pays off your tuition in 3, 12, 24 or 36 months.
 For more details, please contact Admissions at (615) 791-7020.

 Is it necessary to be a musician to be admitted to DHI?